jmheder/gfx803-Rocm-Fedora/README.md

 ```

-<b>Install re-comiled (old) ROCm platform and pytorch.
+Install re-comiled (old) ROCm platform and pytorch.
 Rocm is placed into /opt/rocm and pytorch/pyvision into virtual environment.
 Please note
 the pytorch wheel uses version 2.0.0, there is an alternative version "dressed" at "2.1.0" to make some newer ComfyUI branches happy, but it's still
 the 2.0.0.